Aliens and Terminator 2: Judgement Day

 Terminator 2: Judgement Day

-The sequences that I remember the most are the endoskeleton crushing the human skull, the T-1000 stabbing John’s foster father, and the orderly licking Sarah.
-I was terrified by the futuristic battle and the nuclear holocaust.
-I hated going face-to-face with the endoskeletons when I played the arcade game, too.
-The scenes are relatively tame and the game is outdated now, but I remember my dread.
+The sequences that I’ve always remembered are the endoskeleton crushing the human skull, the T-1000 stabbing John’s foster father, and the orderly licking Sarah’s face.
+As a kid, I was terrified by the futuristic battle and the nuclear holocaust scenes.
+I hated going face-to-face with the endoskeletons when I played the light-gun arcade game, too.
+These scenes and the game are almost corny to me now, but I remember my dread at the time.

 The scene that stands out now is the call in the phone booth.
 It showcases the T-800’s abilities, but I would’ve had John, not the T-800, fool the T-1000.
-Kids being unusually intelligent is clichéd, but the premise of the movie is that John becomes humanity’s undisputed leader.
+Kids being hyper-smart is a movie cliché, but this movie’s premise is that John becomes humanity’s undisputed leader.
 I also remember the T-1000’s pistol inexplicably sounding like it has a suppressor during the mall shootout and Sarah suddenly grabbing the T-800’s pistol during the elevator escape.

 I saw Aliens on TV one Saturday afternoon when I was close to Newt’s age.
 I only watched the third act, so I didn’t know the nuances of the plot.
 I distinctly remember being terrified for Newt when she gets separated from Ripley and Hicks.
 I recognized Paul Reiser from his sitcom, Mad About You, though at the time I didn’t know the name of either.
-His character’s comeuppance is another event that I could remember decades later.
+His character’s comeuppance is another scene that I’ve always remembered.

 The standout image from my first viewing is Vasquez and the lieutenant holding the live grenade in the air ducts.
 I mistakenly thought that they were lovers because I missed seeing the tension between the lieutenant and the squad.
-Had I seen the entire broadcast, I would’ve enjoyed seeing Sigourney Weaver walking around in her underwear, but I probably would’ve missed the scenes that were cut for the theatrical release.
+Had I seen the entire broadcast, the prepubescent me would’ve enjoyed seeing Sigourney Weaver in her underwear, but I probably would’ve missed the scenes that were cut for the theatrical release.

 Both movies are mainstays in popular culture.
 They feature tough heroines, imaginative technology, and quotable lines.
 They also deal with the double-edged sword that is humanity’s desire to expand physical and intellectual frontiers.
-They’ve led to sequels, spinoffs, action figures, video games, and novels as well as countless homages in other works of fiction.
+They’ve led to sequels, spinoffs, action figures, video games, and novels as well as countless homages.
 The recent Alien: Isolation and Terminator Genisys owe their existence to these two classics.

 The essence of Aliens and Terminator 2 are the relative uniqueness and overwhelming deadliness of their monsters.
 The Aliens are feral and mysterious, whereas the Terminators are robotic and man-made; they’re like modern re-imaginings of werewolves and Frankenstein, respectively.
-The excitement and fear come from the unlikelihood of survival against one of these superior creatures, even if a capable android is on your side.
+The excitement and fear come from the unlikelihood of survival against these superior creatures, even if a capable android/cyborg is on your side.

 I haven’t seen any of the sequels—or even their acclaimed predecessors—but Aliens and Terminator 2: Judgement Day definitely belong in the collection, if not in the mind, of anybody who likes action movies, science-fiction movies, or good movies in general.
 The kid in me views them more as horror movies, and I don’t even like horror movies.